 4. Get a Secured Credit Card

 Secured credit cards don’t require good credit, so you can get one fresh out of bankruptcy.
-With a secured credit card, you’re required to put a refundable security deposit that equals your line of credit.
+However, with a secured credit card, you’re required to put down a refundable security deposit that equals your line of credit.

-Just like any other credit card, you’ll be charged interest if you don’t pay off your balance on time.
-This can be a great tool to start repairing your credit after bankruptcy, especially if you don’t qualify for an unsecured card or the interest rates are too high.
+Like any other credit card, you’ll be charged interest if you don’t pay off your balance on time.
+However, this can be a great tool to start repairing your credit after bankruptcy, especially if you don’t qualify for an unsecured card or the interest rates are too high.

-Before choosing a secured credit card, make sure that the credit card issuer reports monthly payments to the three major credit bureaus.
+Before choosing a secured credit card, ensure that the credit card issuer reports monthly payments to the three major credit bureaus.
 Also, limit the number of applications you submit since each new credit inquiry knocks off about five points from your credit score.

 5. Keep Your Credit Utilization at 30% or Less

-Another tip for rebuilding your credit is to keep your balances at 30% or less of your available credit limit.
-And make sure you make your payments on time.
+Another tip for rebuilding your credit is to keep your credit card balances at 30% or less of your available credit limit.
 Getting a credit card or applying for new loans should strictly be for rebuilding credit at this point.
 Don’t use credit cards for making large purchases or for making loans to yourself.

 6. Become an Authorized User

-Being added as an authorized user on a family member’s credit card account can almost instantly boost your credit score.
-If the primary account holder has excellent credit, the authorized user will also have that excellent credit show up on their credit report.
+Being added as an authorized user on someone else’s credit card account can almost instantly boost your credit score.
+If the primary account holder has excellent credit, the authorized user will also show excellent credit on their credit report.

-The credit card shows up on your credit report from the original date it was opened, not when you were added.
+The credit card shows up on your credit report from the original date family member opened it, not when they added you to the account.
 So, being added as an authorized user can potentially add years of positive credit history to your credit report.

 Buying a Car After Bankruptcy